rasyaradja/forum/readme.md

 This repository hosts the code for a forum API deployed on an AWS EC2 instance, with automated CI/CD via GitHub Actions.
 The backend uses Node.js and Amazon RDS for PostgreSQL for database management, with NGINX as a reverse proxy and rate limiter.
 ## Project Overview

 This API supports forum functionality, including creating and managing threads, posts, and user authentication.
-The server runs with Docker for containerization and GitHub Actions to automate testing and deployment.
+The server runs on AWS EC2 Instance, Amazon RDS for PostgreSQL and GitHub Actions to automate testing and deployment.

 ## Features